OutSystems/docs-odc/src/eap/reuse-elements.md

 Weak dependencies (for example, reusing a static entity) can exist between the following app types:

 * Two apps (Web Apps or Mobile Apps) -- Web and Mobile Apps can share Service Actions, entities, status entities, and screens.

+## Libraries

+Project Neo elevates Libraries to a top-level concept.
+Libraries exist at the same level as apps (Web or Mobile), and they have their own lifecycle.
+Apps can consume different versions of a Library, and you can choose which version an app uses.
+For example, you can make a branding change by updating the style guide in a Library.
+Then, you can roll out that change one app at a time, rather than updating all apps at once.
+Deployed apps can coexist with old and new branding, based on the Library version each app consumes.

 ## Public elements